To-Shin Do: Etymology

 The literal Japanese to English translation of To-Shin Do is “Sword Spirit Path”.
-Practitioners of the art use a more developed translation where To = sword, Shin = the focused spirit of intention, and Do = the path to mastery.
+Practitioners of the art use a more developed translation where To = the skills and strategy, Shin = the intent and willpower, and Do = the path to mastery.

 The kanji for to and the kanji for shin combine within the kanji symbol nin 忍, pronounced shinobi, which is the symbol for the ninja, although the top half of 忍 is actually ha/yaiba 刃 not tō 刀.

 Training

 According to the To-Shin Do training workbook, Enlightened Self-Protection, color belts focus on the following five areas: